Last updated on: 2nd March 2022.

 If you are in the European Economic Area and you believe that someone has entrusted your information to us for processing (for instance, your employer or a company whose services you use), you can request certain actions from us regarding your data.
 To exercise those data rights, please contact the person or company that entrusted the data to us and we will work with them on your request.

 There are some limitations to the privacy we can promise you.
 We will disclose personal information if it's necessary to comply with a legal obligation, prevent fraud, enforce an agreement, or protect our users' safety.
 We do not currently honor Do Not Track signals from internet browsers; when a universal standard for processing them emerges, we will follow it.

 Zoho’s Privacy Commitment

-The goal of this policy is to make explicit the information we gather on our customers and users, how we will use it, and how we will not.
+The goal of this policy is to make explicit the information we gather, how we will use it, and how we will not.
 This policy is unfortunately longer than we would like, but we must unambiguously address all the relevant cases.
 We will try and keep the language simple and direct as much as possible.

 Part I – Information Zoho collects and controls

 This part deals with how Zoho collects and uses information about website visitors, potential customers, users of Zoho's products and services, and others who contact Zoho through forms or email addresses published on or linked to our websites.

 Part II – Information that Zoho processes on your behalf

 This part deals with how Zoho handles data that you entrust to Zoho when you use our products and services, or when you share any personal or confidential information with us while requesting customer support.